 Professor O'Brennan is a Director of the Maynooth Centre for European and Eurasian Studies and of the European Studies Programme at Maynooth University, Prof. O’Brennan holds a Jean Monnet Chair in European Integration and is Vice President of the Irish Association for Contemporary European Studies (IACES).
 He has published 15 articles in international politics journals including: Cambridge Review of International Affairs, Europe-Asia Studies, the European Foreign Affairs Review, European Political Science, the Journal of European Integration and Parliamentary Affairs.
 In addition to publishing 3 books, he has written 25 book chapters, accumulated circa 450 google citations and has published more than 100 opinion articles on EU politics & is one of the most frequent contributors to Irish media on EU issues, including regular appearances on leading radio and TV shows.
 His articles are syndicated regularly by Project Syndicate and translated into multiple languages, reaching a global audience of 300 million.

-In 2017 we welcomed an impressive calibre and array of guest speakers from across Europe and working within academic, policy making, NGOs and international practice.
-We look forward to welcoming some of our guests back to Maynooth in 2018 and welcome you to explore the
+In 2018 we are welcoming an impressive calibre and array of guest speakers from across Europe and working within academic, policy making, NGOs and international practice:

 Dr. Filippo Fontanelli